Monday, July 2, 1984

 We slowly came to the realization that it was getting late and we were nowhere.
 No houses.
 No motels.
 No campgrounds.
 We pressed on.
-Trains passed more frequently on the Atchison Topeka and Santa Fe tracks than cars passed on the road.
+Trains passed more frequently on the Santa Fe railroad tracks than cars passed on the road.
 About the only traffic was an old pickup truck that four guys were pushing because it had run out of gas.

 It got dark.
 Although we could see lights twinkle ahead — it might be I-40 — we chose to stay right there.
 There’s no thick vegetation, cornfields, or much of anything to hide behind out here.
 We walked across the sand to a fence, lifted our bikes over, and walked a little further to a train trestle where we stowed our bikes underneath.
 We laid out our sleeping bags nearby and tried to sleep.